SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

         * Policy based on throwing itself into the weaker side
         * King William III engineered this
         * _Raison d'etat_ did not require expansion, for "national interest to be in the preservation of the European balance"
+       * Glorious revolution kicked James II off the throne, chose William of Orange of the Netherlands as replacement
+       * Used the fact that if France occupied Belgium, it would surely eat up the Netherlands, to cause England to fight in the war